-For purposes of calculating the 2017 ratio of the annual total compensation of our median employee (excluding our Chief Executive Officer) to the total annual compensation of our Chief Executive Officer, we included in our calculation of compensation base salary, commissions, annual bonus amounts, stock-based compensation (based on the grant date fair value of awards granted during 2017), perquisites, company contributions to defined contribution plans, and insurance premiums paid by the Company for all individuals who were employed by us on December 31, 2017, the last day of our fiscal year (whether employed on a full-time, part-time, seasonal, or temporary basis).
-Mr. Lento had a fiscal 2017 total compensation of \$4,086,984, as reflected in the Summary Compensation Table included in this proxy statement.
-The median annual compensation for our median employee (excluding our Chief Executive Officer), was \$125,220 for 2017.
-As a result, Mr. Lento's 2017 annual compensation was approximately 33 times that of the annual compensation for our median employee.
-For purposes of this calculation, the Company had 532 employees worldwide, excluding the Chief Executive Officer.
+As permitted by SEC rules, we selected the individual who represented our median employee, by reviewing annual base salary, commissions, annual bonus amounts, stock-based compensation (based on the grant date fair value of awards granted during 2018), perquisites, company contributions to defined contribution plans, and insurance premiums paid by the Company for all 562 individuals worldwide who were employed by us on December 31, 2018, the last day of our fiscal year (whether employed on a full-time, part-time, seasonal, or temporary basis).
+For employees paid in other than U.S. dollars, we converted their compensation to U.S. dollars and did not make any cost-of-living adjustments to such compensation.
+We did not annualize total direct compensation for employees employed by us for less than the full fiscal year.